Skip to main content

 Capture performance baselines for comparison

 Set baseline metrics for your IT infrastructure to map workloads to your assets and applications.
-Baselining essentially refers to measurement of current (pre-migration) performance of your IT infrastructure in order to validate post-migration performance improvements you expected.
+Baselining essentially refers to measuring the current (pre-migration) performance of your IT infrastructure in order to validate the post-migration performance improvements you expected.

-Having a baseline understanding of where you currently stand is critical to understand key pain points in your legacy infrastructure.
-Once you have an understanding of the specific aspects where you’re underperforming, your migration teams can focus on them for future attention.
+Having a baseline understanding of where you currently stand is critical to understanding key pain points in your legacy infrastructure.
+Once you understand the specific aspects where you’re underperforming, your migration teams can focus on them for future attention.

 Identify the right applications for migration